developer51709/Kairo/docs/architecture.md

 ## Components V2

-See [components.md](components.md) for how to use the component abstractions.
+See [components.md](components.md) for how to use `discord.ui.LayoutView` and the Kairo send helpers.